 NEWLIN: I certainly knew where I wanted to go in the beginning.
 I wanted to go back to Europe.
 But what I really wanted to do was to stay in Washington.
 I had three children.
 I had a wife and three children.
 We had come down to Washington from Cambridge.
 I mentioned in passing before that I came down before I actually had orders.
 You have to settle your family.
-I was in a little sublet in Georgetown.
+I was in a little sublet from Georgetown University.
+It was too small, but we were glad to have it.
 We were looking for a house to buy.
 Our intention absolutely was to stay in Washington for that first tour.
 I had been led to believe that that would be no trouble, that most people wanted to go overseas, most people were champing at the bit, and that if somebody wanted to stay, he'd be able to.

 So, we were looking for a house.
 We found a house and bought it.
 It was a complete shambles.
 Not structurally at all.
 It was very sound.
 But the inside had old wallpaper on it from a different era.
 The old couple had been there for a long time.
 It needed a lot of work before anybody was going to move in.
 We thought we were going to have plenty of time to have this done right.
 I remember very well going off to get my assignment.
-I had asked to stay in the Department and if we couldn't stay in the Department, Frenchspeaking Western Europe.
-I got back to our house.
-First, when they were reading out the assignments, the guy who read it out kind of pretended he couldn't read mine and put it upside-down and fiddled with it.
-Then he said, "Paris" and there were oohs and ahs.
+I had asked to stay in the Department and if we couldn't stay in the Department, French-speaking Western Europe.

+At the gathering at which the assignments were handed out, when the guy who read out the assignments kind of pretended he couldn't read mine and put it upside-down and fiddled with it.
+So I piped up, "You pronounce it Ouagadougou."
+He looked up with a grin and said, "No, you pronounce it Paris."
+There were some oohs and ahs.
 Most people didn't want to go to Paris.
 Most people wanted to go to more exotic places than Paris.
-But I wanted to go to Paris.
-I wanted to stay home.
-So, I came back to my wife and said, "I have bad news.
+But I wanted to go to Paris - if I couldn't stay home.

+So, I went back to my wife and said, "I have bad news.
 We can't stay in Washington for this tour."
-My wife's little face fell.
-She was up on the stairs.
+Louisa's face fell.
 Then I said, "But if you couldn't be in Washington, where would you like to go?"
 Her face began to brighten.
 She said, "Paris."
 That was our first tour.
 It meant we had to get our house ready very quickly to rent, but we did and rented it and left.